-- (1) After the expiry date for nominations the Municipality must screen all of the nominations received by it to determine whether the nominations comply with the provisions of section 35. - (2) The nominations that are incomplete or do not comply with the provisions of section 35 must be rejected by the Municipality. - (3) Every nomination that is complete and that complies with the provisions of section 35 must be subjected to verification by the Municipality. - (4) If, after the verification of the information by the Municipality, the nominee is ineligible for appointment due to the fact that he or she - (a) was not duly nominated; - (b) is disqualified from appointment as contemplated in section 38 of the Act; - (c) does not possess the knowledge or experience as required in terms of section 33(3); or the nomination must be rejected and must not be considered by the evaluation panel contemplated in section 37.
+- After the expiry date for nominations the Municipality must screen all of the nominations received by it to determine whether the nominations comply with the provisions of section 35. - (2) The nominations that are incomplete or do not comply with the provisions of section 35 must be rejected by the Municipality. - (3) Every nomination that is complete and that complies with the provisions of section 35 must be subjected to verification by the Municipality. - (4) If, after the verification of the information by the Municipality, the nominee is ineligible for appointment due to the fact that he or she - - (a) was not duly nominated; - (b) is disqualified from appointment as contemplated in section 38 of the Act; - (c) does not possess the knowledge or experience as required in terms of section 33(3); or - (d) is not registered with the professional councils or voluntary bodies contemplated in section 33(1), if applicable, the nomination must be rejected and must not be considered by the evaluation panel contemplated in section 37.